natcap/invest.users-guide/source/marine_water_quality.rst

 If users have tidal flow information, Equation :eq:`eq2` is a practical option to estimate spatially explicit tidal dispersion coefficient for their study area.
 Advective transport and tidal dispersion combine to determine physical transport of a water quality state variable.
 Physical transport processes take the same mathematical forms for all water quality state variables.
 That is, physical transport processes do not depend on the nature of the substances as long as the substances do not affect the water movement.

-The last term in Equation :eq:`eq1` represent material-specific biogeochemical processes consisting of internal sources/sinks (SI) and external sources/sinks (SE).
+The last term (:math:`S`) in Equation :eq:`eq1` represent material-specific biogeochemical processes consisting of internal sources/sinks (SI) and external sources/sinks (SE).
 SI is primarily due to the kinetic processes and SE includes pollutant loading into and removal from a water body.
 Different water quality state variables are affected by different biogeochemical processes and require appropriate kinetic formulations for each of the source and sink terms (Park 1996).

 Biogeochemical Processes
 ------------------------